sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 ![](../Media/Migration/13.png)

-The setting protection options are available in the Global Settings window as well (tab "Config Protection").
+Starting with version 1.9.0 / 5.64.0, the [Configuration Protection](ConfigurationProtection.md) options are located in the sub tab "Sandboxie.ini Presets" of the tab "Advanced Config".

 ## Sandbox Context Menu